educates/labs-installation-guides/workshops/lab-lookup-installation/workshop/content/02-install-lookup-service.md

 To demonstrate installation, in this workshop we will install Educates with the lookup service into a virtual cluster created for this workshop session.

-{{< note >}}
-If you are using Educates 2.7.4 and want to be able to use the lookup service, or want to be able to install the lookup service in a separate cluster to the Educates training platform, see the separate workshop describing installation of a standalone instance of the lookup service.
-{{< /note >}}

 The required configuration for this installation is as follows.
 Click on the action block below to automatically open the embedded editor and create the file for you.